 - Seek medical treatment.

-- Speak to an ICBC claims attorney such as those at Stephens & Holman before you talk to an adjustor.
+- Speak to an ICBC claims lawyer such as those at Stephens & Holman before you talk to an adjuster.
 They can help ensure you don't say anything that could limit your claim.

 - File your claim online.

 The lawyers at Stephens & Holman specialize in ICBC claims.
 They will protect your rights and help you secure the compensation you're owed as you try to heal from a traumatic experience.
 They serve all of British Columbia with 24 conveniently placed offices.
 They can also visit you in your home or in the hospital.